saikyun/saikyun.github.io/posts/33/33 Running a board game cafe.md

 It's hard to find time to do many of the "upgrady" things though, like designing signs and printing posters.
 To not lose our capital too quickly, I consult as a coder as well.
 So many of my days look something like:

-07:00 Wake up
+07:00 Wake up  \
-07:50 Take son to school
+07:50 Take son to school  \
-08:15 Eat breakfast
+08:15 Eat breakfast  \
-09:00 Exercise and shower
+09:00 Exercise and shower  \
-10:00 Start coding
+10:00 Start coding  \
 10:30 My wife opens and starts working in the café.
-We open 12:00, but it takes 1-1.5h to open.
+We open 12:00, but it takes 1-1.5h to open  \
-14:00 Done coding (I try to code for 3h, and take one ~30m break) 14:30 My wife quits, and I start working in the café 17:00 Closing time (unless it's a monday :D)
+14:00 Done coding (I try to code for 3h, and take one ~30m break)  \
+14:30 My wife quits, and I start working in the café  \
+17:00 Closing time (unless it's a monday :D)  \
-17:30 Done closing, go home and be with my son until he sleeps at 20:30 20:30 Relax, play something, read something
+17:30 Done closing, go home and be with my son until he sleeps at 20:30  \
+20:30 Relax, play something, read something  \
 21:30 Preparing to go to bed

 With this schedule I feel that my mental and physical health is doing pretty well!
 But there's not much time over to improve the café.
 Some days I have some creative energy left after 14:30, and it might be empty, so then I make the website or write our newsletter etc etc.